Musawa

-Musawa is a Local Government Area in Katsina State, Nigeria.
-Its headquarters is in the town of Musawa.
+Musawa is a town and Local Government Area in Katsina State, Nigeria.

 It has an area of 849 km2 and a population of 171,714 at the 2006 census.

 The postal code of the area is 833.

 Climatic Condition

-A semi-arid climate characterises Musawa, with an average annual temperature of 36°C, 204mm of precipitation, and dry conditions with an average humidity of 33%.
+A semi-arid climate characterises Musawa, with an average annual temperature of 36 °C, 204 mm of precipitation, and dry conditions with an average humidity of 33%.

 Air pollution

 Due to the possibility of inhalation into the deepest parts of the lungs, particulate matter such as dust and dust that is less than 10 microns in diameter, causes air pollution in Musawa.